TommasoPascucci/IS6813-Portfolio/README.md

 Model Development: Test various machine learning algorithms, including Logistic Regression and XGBoost, to find the most effective model.
 Evaluation: Assess models using metrics such as accuracy, precision, recall, F1-score, and AUC to select the best-performing solution.  <br />

-With the overall recommendation being to use the the forest model for overall predictions though it is strongly recommended to compare these results with the other models as they showed strengths in different areas depending on whether false positives or false negatives are more or less acceptable.
+With the overall recommendation being to use HTE model for the overall treatment effect, though it is strongly recommended to compare these results with the other models as they showed strengths in different areas depending on whether false positives or false negatives are more or less acceptable.

 ## My contribution
 I helped with some of the data cleaning and as a group decided how we wanted to handle missing values so that we all worked on the same cleaned data set when creating the models.
 I focused on creating the logistic regression and XGBoost models.
 The XGboost was the one that achieved our best Kaggle score of 0.69889.